Last Updated in February 2026

 Best For: Entry-level Aeitto models with standard plastic jars are suitable for occasional users on a budget who primarily blend cold ingredients.

-Important Safety Note: Regardless of jar material, never blend hot liquids in a sealed blender container.
-Always vent the lid to prevent pressure buildup, which can cause the lid to blow off and result in serious burns.
+- Always vent the lid to prevent pressure buildup, which can cause the lid to blow off

 The interface of your blender significantly impacts your daily experience.
 From simple dial controls to advanced digital presets, finding the right balance between functionality and simplicity is key to long-term satisfaction.